All in One View

 linelist::validate_linelist()

-The Error message inform us that in order to validate our linelist, we must fix the input variable type to fit the expected tag type.
+The Error message informs us that in order to validate our linelist, we must fix the input variable type to fit the expected tag type.
 In a data analysis script, we can do this by adding one cleaning step into the pipeline.

 R